 A sales qualified lead is a prospective customer that has been researched and vetted according to an organization's lead qualification criteria — first by an organization's marketing department and then by its sales team — and is deemed ready for the next stage in the sales process i.e. they're ready to be pursued by the sales team for conversion into a full-fledged customer.

 Quota, also known as goal, objective, performance target, or target, is the amount that a salesperson must sell for a particular period (month, quarter, year) to earn a commission.
 It can be expressed as absolute numbers, percentages, or the number of goods or services sold or recovered from future payments.

 Common in the SaaS (Software as a Service) business subscription model, recurring revenue in sales refers to payments made in set intervals e.g., ARR (Annual Recurring Revenue), QRR (Quarterly Recurring Revenue), MRR (Monthly Recurring Revenue).

-Sales commission is a type of variable-pay remuneration rewarded to salespeople for outcomes, typically achieving sales.
+Sales commission is a type of variable compensation that is rewarded to salespeople for achieving sales outcomes.

 Sales Commission Metrics

 Sales commission metrics are defined as the Key Performance Indicators (KPIs) of an organization to gauge a salesperson’s performance toward goals and objectives.

 Sales Commission Plans